 What are Scroll Sanders?

 I am fairly intrigued by this concept and plan on purchasing a few of these types of blades to see how beneficial they are.
-Most projects that I have done do not really need me to thread any sand paper into them, but I can see myself wanting to use it as a bit of a tight area sander for not only scroll saw projects but other wood working projects as well.
+A lot projects that I have done do not really need me to thread any sand paper into them, but I can see myself wanting to use it as a bit of a tight area sander for not only scroll saw projects but other wood working projects as well.

 Scroll Saw Blade Things to Consider